lumentae/lattice/README.md

 Each entry in the `rules` array is a JSON object.
 You have to use a JSON text component for each rule.
-I recommend using [this website](https://minecraft.tools/en/book.php) to create a book to create the book easier, but do keep in mind that the generated JSON will need some adjustments to work properly in the config file.
+I recommend using [this website](https://minecraft.tools/en/book.php) to create it easier, but do keep in mind that the generated JSON will need some adjustments to work properly in the config file.
 For example, the website generates a click event as `clickEvent` but it needs to be `click_event` in the config file.
 You can also modify what the player should click to accept or decline the rules by going to a page with a high number (